 There is a way to have your players concentrating on those key things, however.

 By introducing bonus points, you can get your players focused on executing whatever skills or plays you want.
 For example, a bonus point for a 3-pass (see Scoring Serving and Passing Effectiveness) will have them concentrate more on passing.
 A bonus point for a stuff block will get your blockers more intent on their task.
 You can have even bonus points for more complex sequences.
 Think of things like quick attacks or combination plays, or for scoring on the first ball in serve receive.

 You can also have point penalties for undesirable plays.
 For example, say you want to curb the amount of 1-arm digging or passing that’s happening.
 Assess a point deduction each time it happens.
-Maybe your team isn’t calling the ball enough.
+Maybe your team isn’t communicating hitters in the block.
 If so, you can subtract points for failure to do so.
 If you want free balls sent only to zone 1 you can asses a deduction when it doesn’t happen.